oddbird/oddsite/content/2016/07/12/open-design.rst

    that drive the site.
    We're using `rstBlog`_ —
-   a powerful but poorly-documented Python static-site generator — so it will take some customization, and a lot of documentation, to make sure we have a maintainable system going forward.
+   a powerful but poorly-documented Python static-site generator — so it will take some customization and a lot of documentation to make sure we have a maintainable site going forward.
-   We want to encourage our team to update the site regularly, so it's important that we get the development experience right.
+   We want to encourage regular updates, so it's important that we get the development flow right.

 4. **Design and Interaction** —
-   In a flip from the traditional waterfall model, we save most of our graphic design work for the end of the process.
+   We save most of our graphic design work for the end of the process.
    In reality,
-   our designers are involved at every stage of the process.
+   our designers are involved at every stage, guiding the planning and architecture from the start.
-   Sondra made a few photoshop sketches to get us started on this first draft, and we'll generate more sketches to help us understand the architecture and flow
+   `Sondra`_ made a few photoshop sketches to get us started on this first draft, and we'll generate more sketches to help us understand the architecture and flow